dhmlau/loopback4-authentication-app/instructions-jwtauth-strategy.md

-# Part 1: Setting up the minimal infrastructure for authentication
+# Part 1: Set up the authentication startegy

 ## Overview

-This part of the tutorial set up the minimal infrastructure for adding authentication to a LoopBack application.
+This part of the tutorial set up the authentication stategy in a LoopBack application.

 ## Install the required LoopBack modules